The value in building an in-app community for your brand

 We can’t deny that custom mobile applications require a considerable capital outlay and lots of time.
 However, if you’re hesitating to integrate social features because of the price, it may be worth considering what you’re giving up.
 Social dollars, user-generated content, and monetization opportunities are only a few of the many financial advantages you stand to gain from a community platform.

 Even better is the fact that opting for a social solution with a per-monthly active user pricing model like Amity means only paying for the value you’re getting.
-At a rate of $0.14 per monthly active user for the Max plan — the complete social suite that includes Chat, Social, Video, and Bots modules — apps with user bases of all sizes can remain agile and enjoy cost-effective scalability.
+At a rate of $0.14 per monthly active user for the Max plan — the complete social suite that includes Chat, Social, and Video modules — apps with user bases of all sizes can remain agile and enjoy cost-effective scalability.

 Business founders and decision-makers often see financial rewards as better business value, but you can’t discount the power of non-financial value.
 A community engagement app adds intangible value in positive word-of-mouth, increased trust, clearer market segmentation, and more.
 These values may be difficult to measure and predict, but they also contribute to financial returns over time.